 A principal shareholder is any person who owns of record or beneficially 5% or more of the outstanding shares of the Fund.
 A control person is one who owns beneficially or through controlled companies more than 25% of the voting securities of a company or acknowledges the existence of control.
 Shareholders with a controlling interest could affect the outcome of voting or the direction of management of the Fund.
 For control persons only, if a control person is a company, the table also indicates the control person's parent, if any, and the jurisdiction under the laws of which the control person is organized.
-As of March 10, 2025, the following shareholders were considered to be either a principal shareholder or control person of the Predecessor Fund:
+As of June 8, 2024, no shareholders were considered to be either a principal shareholder or control person of the Fund.

-As of the date of this SAI, the Trustees and officers of the Trust, as a group, beneficially owned less than 1% of the outstanding shares of the Fund.
+As of June 8, 2024, the Trustees and officers of the Trust, as a group, did not beneficially own any of the outstanding shares of the Fund.